AnniesAnalytics/Breaking-into-tech-as-a-data-professional/README.md

 <br> If you want to link a lot of concepts together and have someone *show* you how to do them, maybe a training is right for you:
 * [This is a video training of excel basics](https://support.microsoft.com/en-us/office/excel-video-training-9bc05390-e94c-46af-a5b3-d7c22f6990bb )
 * [Google sheets training and help, for beginner, intermediate, or advanced users](https://support.google.com/a/users/answer/9282959?visit_id=637361702049227170-1815413770&rd=1 )
+* [Excel for Analytics Playlist](https://www.youtube.com/playlist?list=PL_WHfGYyPRuOWqablvZAw3iJHUoIGk7F3): This playlist was put together by someone who has worked in the analytics industry for years.
+He is always happy to help people who are new.
+This series he takes on what he calls "a fairly realistic request".

 ## Spreadsheet Cheat Sheets
 Who *doesn't* love a good cheat sheet?
 I found quite a few: